-Premiums are the monthly payments you make to your small business health insurance company.
+Premiums are the monthly payments you make to your health insurance company.
 Generally speaking, higher premiums mean lower out-of-pocket costs for doctor visits (and vice versa).

 Deductibles are amounts you’ll have to pay before your health insurance kicks in.
 For example, you might have a $500 deductible—which means that your health insurance provider won’t subsidize your health care until you’ve paid off that first $500.
 (Not all health insurance plans have deductibles.)

 Copays are fixed amounts you’ll pay when getting a certain health care service.
 When you go for a routine checkup, for example, you might pay a flat rate of $15 before your insurance pays for the rest.